top of page

 What is the EnGRG?

-The Energy Geographies Research Group (EnGRG) is a volunteer organisation that works to support research and teaching on the spatial dimensions of energy issues.
-The EnGRG began life in 2011 as a Royal-Geographical Society with the Institute of British Geographers (RGS-IBG).
+The Energy Geographies Research Group (EnGRG) is a volunteer-led organisation that supports research and teaching on the spatial dimensions of energy issues.
+We are a research group of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG).

 We promote the study of energy's geographical dimensions, asserting the importance of geographical ideas and concepts for coming to terms with energy issues.